peytoncordero/DRI25/html-css.md

 # Conventions

 As we’ve gone through the different components of creating a webpage, you likely have noticed some common **conventions** or **industry standards** for creating a webpage using HTML.
+These standards make it easier to communicate your thinking and choices to other coders and web developers.
 Can you guess any of these?

 Here are a few examples: